gierdo/gierdo.github.io/_posts/2023-12-16-llama-vim-igpu-amd.md

-The `OVERRIDE_GFX_VERSION` attribute is _hardware specific_ and is needed for my graphics card, a `Radeon 780M`, which announces itself as having `GFX_VERSION 11.0.3`, which does not have a matching shared library to link against.
+The `OVERRIDE_GFX_VERSION` attribute is _hardware specific_ and is needed for my graphics card, a `Radeon 780M`, which announces itself as having `GFX_VERSION 11.0.3`, which does not have matching library support.
 Luckily, overriding the value to the closest available value worked.

 ```bash
 $ ls /opt/rocm/lib/rocblas/library/